What is an FHA 203k Loan and How Does it Work?

 According to real estate data website Realtytrac, the median home price in a “distressed” sale was 42% lower than the price netted in non-distressed situations.
 That’s a big discount.

-• Hire reputable contractors and be diligent about having them complete paperwork
+• You must hire licensed contractors and be diligent about having them complete paperwork

 • Lenders can require you to send a bid back to the contractor two or three times for missing information

-• You will have to decide on the repairs upfront and if they are within your budget
+• You must decide on the repairs upfront and ensure they fit within your budget.

 In addition, the loan process will take more time than a standard loan.
-You are increasing paperwork requirements by two to three times compared to a standard home loan.
-Go into the process expecting and embracing that fact.
+You are doubling or tripling the paperwork requirements compared to a standard home loan.
+Expect and embrace that fact as you go through the process.
 Don’t think that you’ll be the exception that closes the loan in 15 days.
-Set realistic expectations with the seller.
+So you’ll want to set realistic expectations with the seller.

-There are several reasons the FHA 203k might not be your best option.
+There are several reasons why FHA 203(k) might not be your best option.
 You may need only a few thousand dollars for minor work, for example.
-Or your renovation might be too luxurious or pricey for FHA guidelines.
-You may want to do the work yourself.
+Or your home renovation could exceed FHA guidelines due to its luxury or high cost.
+You might even prefer to handle the work on your own.
 Or you’d prefer a renovation loan that doesn’t require mortgage insurance for life.

 Thankfully, there are other home improvement loans.
 One might be a better fit.